LeoPer02/LeoPer02/README.md

 ### My name is Leandro Pereira.

-### I'm currently studying Computer Science at the Faculty of Science of the University of Porto, Portugal.
+### I'm currently doing my Masters in Information Security at the Faculty of Science of the University of Porto, Portugal.

 ### My main interest is ***Cybersecurity*** 💻